 In France, particularly Burgundy, there is the belief that the role of winemaker is to bring out the expression of a wine’s terroir.
 The concept of terroir means that wines from a particular region are unique, incapable of being reproduced outside that area, even if the grape variety and wine-making techniques are painstakingly duplicated.
 This means, that the crisp whites from Alsace and dark reds from Chateuneuf-du-Pape are not primarily different because of the grape, but because of the terroir.
 Winemakers in Burgundy don’t believe that they are making a Pinot noir that happens to be grown in Burgundy, but that they’re producing an extraordinary Burgundian wine, that happen to be a Pinot noir.

 The Chablis region is the northernmost wine district of the Burgundy region in France.
 The grapevines around the town of Chablis are almost all Chardonnay, making a dry white wine renowned for the purity of its aroma and taste.
-The cool climate of this region produces wines with more acidity and flavors less fruity than Chardonnay wines grown in warmer climates.
+The cool climate of this region produces wines with more acidity and flavours less fruity than Chardonnay wines grown in warmer climates.

 Côte de Nuits